 Street parking immediately adjacent to Central is free on Sunday, as is parking in Central’s 2 lots.
 Covered parking is available nearby on Sunday in the State of Michigan ramp a short walk from Central at the corner of W. Ionia St. and Seymour Ave..
 The covered parking entrance is on Seymour Ave..

-Our worship service is broadcast live on WJIM AM Radio 1240, and can be listened to live over the internet at http://wjimam.com/.
+Our worship service is broadcasted live on WJIM AM Radio 1240, and can be listened to live over the internet at http://wjimam.com/ (click Listen Live).
 There also is a delayed telecast on Tuesday and Thursday evenings at 4:00 p.m. on channel 16 Comcast Cable.
-Click here to see:
+Finally, you can see past services and highlights over the internet by scrolling down.
+See you in church.

 Central Newsletters and Announcements

-Click above button for wedding ceremony opportunities, from small chapel to sanctuary.
+This church is a wonderful venue for a wedding filled with love and history that is special.
+Click the button above for information on wedding ceremony opportunities, from small chapel to sanctuary.
 The Church’s Fellowship Hall is available for wedding receptions.

 To Support Central

-Please join in supporting Central’s ministries.
+Please join in supporting Central’s ministries, radio programs, making the building available for helping people and our community, and more.
 Send your check to Central United Methodist Church, 215 N. Capitol Avenue, Lansing, MI 48933.

 Past Sermons, Services and Music